A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Model and objectives

 \begin{propn} For any $p \in \mathcal{P}$,

 \end{propn}

-Observe that \eqref{eqn:formula:Psi:2} highlights the fundamental tradeoff inherent in the problem of admission pricing in a congested system: while a higher price increases the revenue earned per customer, it also lengthens the expected time between effective arrivals.
+Observe that Proposition \ref{propn:formula:Psi} highlights the fundamental trade-off inherent in the problem of admission pricing in a congested system.
+Indeed, while a higher price increases the revenue earned per customer, \begin{enumerate} \item it reduces the probability of joining, as in \eqref{eqn:formula:Psi:1}; \item it also lengthens the expected time between effective arrivals, as in \eqref{eqn:formula:Psi:2}. \end{enumerate} The remainder of the paper is devoted to the discussion and analysis of an algorithm for learning $p^*$ that relies solely on Equation \eqref{eqn:formula:Psi:2}.
 As such, understanding the structure of the effective arrival process is central to our analysis.
-Crucially, it allows for the estimation of both the objective function and its gradient — quantities that form the foundation of the learning algorithm presented in Subsection~\ref{sec:alg}.
+In particular, it allows for the estimation of both the objective function and its gradient — quantities that form the foundation of the learning algorithm presented in Subsection~\ref{sec:alg}.

-We next impose strong concavity on $\Psi(\cdot)$ and a Lipschitz continuity on $\nabla\Psi(\cdot)$.
+We next assume strong concavity on $\Psi(\cdot)$ and a Lipschitz continuity on $\nabla\Psi(\cdot)$.
 These assumptions are instrumental in establishing the convergence rate of the price iterates generated by our algorithm (Theorem~\ref{thm:price_convergence_rate}), and, in turn, in deriving a regret bound (Theorem~\ref{thm:regret:upper_bound}).

 \begin{ass} There exist $K_1 > K_0 > 0$ such that for all $p \in \mathcal{P}$, \end{ass}